exoclime/HELIOS-K/docs/helios_k/param.rst

 -  For each isotopologue:

-   -  ID: for Hitran and HITEMP the same as the first three digits in the ``.par`` files e.g. 11 for 1H2-18O, or 2A for 18O-13C-17O.
+   -  ID: for Hitran and HITEMP the same as the first three digits in the ``*.par`` files e.g. 11 for 1H2-18O, or 2A for 18O-13C-17O.
       For ExoMol no meaning.
-   -  Abundance, only relevant for more than one isotopologue
+   -  Abundance, only relevant for more than one isotopologue.
    -  Reference partition function value.
-For Exomol no meaning.
+For ExoMol no meaning.
-   -  Molar mass in g
+   -  Molar mass in g.
-   -  Name of partition function file
+   -  Name of the partition function file.

--  Number of columns in partition file.
+-  Number of columns in the partition function file.
 -  Number of line/transition files.
--  Line by line, the number of molecular/atomic lines in each line/transition files
+-  Line by line, the number of molecular/atomic lines in each line/transition file.
--  Line by line, the wavenumber range of each line/transition files, must have one more entry than the number of line/transition files to cover all lower and upper range limits.
+-  Line by line, the wavenumber range of each line/transition file, must have one entry more than the number of line/transition files to cover all lower and upper range limits.
--  Number of states in ExoMol ``.states``\ files.
+-  Number of states in ExoMol ``*.states``\ files.
 For other databases no meaning.
--  Number of columns in ExoMol ``.trans``\ files.
+-  Number of columns in ExoMol ``*.trans``\ files.
 For other databases no meaning.
 -  ExoMol default value of Lorentzian half-width.
 For other databases no meaning.